Check out my latest publication in WCAS!

 Bilingual Risk and Crisis Communication

 By 2060, nearly 1 in 3 Americans will be able to speak Spanish.
 Previous NWS Assessments have linked casualties and fatalities to faulty communication in Spanish.
-I study how Spanish-speaking communities receive, comprehend, and respond to life-threatening weather & climate hazards.
-Realizing that most local, state, and federal agencies leave these groups out in their disaster preparedness plans, I actively work to make sure marginalized populations are included in future policy measures.
+I study how multilingual speakers receive, comprehend, and respond to life-threatening weather & climate hazards.
+Realizing that most local, state, and federal agencies leave these groups out in their disaster preparedness plans, I actively work to ensure underserved populations are included in future policy measures.

 Publications of Interest

-Scientists at NOAA are exploring how to use probabilities to communicate life-saving information during severe weather events, such as tornadoes.
+Scientists at NOAA are exploring how to use probabilistic information to communicate warnings for extreme weather hazards.
 The visualization above, known as probabilistic hazard information, could fundamentally change the way practitioners warn communities.
 My research in this realm applies a social science lens to explore best risk communication practices, through recommendation and co-production with broadcast meteorologists, emergency managers, and NWS meteorologists.

 Publications of Interest: